Twilight of the Idyll

 Is allegory dead in American cinema?
 How else would one accept the rivetingly short-sighted reviews of M. Night Shyamalan’s The Village?
 The only excuse for such a wealth of nonliterate responses is the supposed fact that only six percent of Americans read at least one book a year.
 In a way, the inability to connect The Village to its clear lineage of American fiction matches the film's depiction of cultural ignorance, bred of willful, ahistorical blindness.
 There's a form of repression inherent in choosing not to see the precedence of gothic Americana that enfolds Shyamalan’s twice-told tale.
 In his appropriation of a wide, almost timeless range of American custom, from religious conservatism to more secular folklore, the director creates a parallel history of the country’s foundations, from conception to present-day upheaval.
 As an ostensible period piece that investigates the basic governmental hypocrisies on which America is based, The Village functions within a pseudo-mythological framework that echoes the fiction of Nathaniel Hawthorne, transforming history into legend and back again.
 Setting much of his fiction within a supposed idyllic past, Hawthorne was commenting on his present, stripping away the pretensions of his 19th-century society to reveal the Puritan rot beneath.
 With The Village's final revelations, Shyamalan creates a similar pattern, yet here it produces an ironic triangular catastrophe: 20th-century political radicalism begetting the search for 19th-century socialist utopia, which in turn produces 17th-century colonialist fundamentalism.

-Peered at through knotted bramble and twisted branch, the small cluster of a handful of colonial homes, church, and farmland in The Village is spied upon as if from a great omniscience.
+Through knotted bramble and twisted branch, the small cluster of colonial homes, church, and farmland in The Village is spied upon as if from a great omniscience.
 These establishing shots, taken from behind the community’s wooded boundaries, create the eerie foundation on which the film precariously sits; this is an outsider’s point of view—not of an era, or region, but of nothing less than America itself.
-Put aside its assumed horror genre trappings: the real terror here is of the incremental accumulation of social factors that breed isolationism, political complacency, and the ever evolving yet never dying specter of colonialism.
+Put aside its assumed horror genre trappings: the real terror here is of the incremental accumulation of social factors that breed isolationism, political complacency, and the never dying specter of colonialism.
 Always the master of the art of withholding, Shyamalan reveals his intentions with sinister ambiguity; as his narrative slowly opens up, the noose around his characters gradually tightens.
 It’s the dread of American history, of the past itself, that preys upon Shyamalan’s troupe of wide-eyed white “innocents.”

 If all along, we are witnessing the foundation of a supposed agrarian utopia, then what if we are seeing it from the point of view of the monsters themselves?
 Shyamalan’s deceptively simple allegory ultimately tendrils its way out to this revelation: we can only see the mistakes of history from a helpless spectatorial remove, even when they’re being repeated, right before our eyes.
 Of course, what’s out in the woods is nothing less than us.
 We are the audience of the “civilized” monsters watching from the wings, from the thick nighttime dark of the forest.